pepkit/pep-cwl/README.md

 Looper uses a [pipeline interface](cwl_interface.yaml) to describe how to run `cwl-runner`.
 We have a PEP that is made up of a [config file](project_config.yaml) that points to a [sample table](file_list.csv), which points to two input files in the [data](/data) subdirectory.

-Looper will scatter the CWL tool across these samples like this:
+Invoke `looper run`, passing the project configuration life, like this:

 ```
 looper run project_config.yaml
 ```

+This will run the `cwl-runner wc-tool.cwl ...` command on *each row in the sample table*.
+Looper is thus a *tabular scatterer* -- it will take tabular input data, with each row corresponding to one job.
+You can use it to scatter a workflow across samples.

-Now you can use the looper interface, which provides lots of nice features.
+Once you have this working, you can use the looper CLI for lots of other nice features for job management.
 For example:

 ### Initialize the repository for easier CLI access